WHAT IS THE WELCOMING TEAM?

 Your Welcoming Team has been leading Shepherd through Reconciling Works journey through the Reconciling in Christ (RIC) process.
 This process guides congregations through self examination, authentic listening, and deep learning as they come to an understanding of what it means to welcome, include, and celebrate LGBTQ+ people.

-DRAFT WELCOME STATEMENT
+OUR WELCOME STATEMENT

-TO BE VOTED UPON AT OUR 2021 ANNUAL MEETING:
+VOTED UPON AT OUR 2021 ANNUAL MEETING:

 We, at Shepherd of the Hills, welcome all who are seeking God’s love and grace.
 We welcome all because God welcomes all, regardless of ethnicity or culture, sexual orientation, gender identity, gender expression, or relationship status.
 We welcome all without regard to addictions, physical or mental health, imprisonment or former imprisonment, socio-economic circumstances, or anything that too often divides us.
 Our unity is in Christ.